 Type of Fabric for Bed Sheet

-Cotton is still considered the go-to sheet-set fiber.
-It is the natural organic breathable fiber and healthy for our environment.
+Cotton is still considered the go-to material when it comes to bed sheets.
+It is a natural organic breathable fiber and is healthy for our environment.
 It's comfortable all year-round and easy to care for.
 Cotton comes in different qualities, so be prepared for some variety in pricing.
 The most significant advantage of cotton fabric is that cotton fabric does not peel.
 In other words, there is no development of cotton balls.

 Luxury sheets falling within the thread count above 400 will have a smooth, soft, absorbent and breathable feel.
-They'll wear better and shrink less, meaning you'll replace them less often than their cheaper counterparts.
+They will wear better and shrink less, meaning you'll replace them less often than their cheaper counterparts.
 Best of all, they're widely available at all price points.

 Egyptian cotton is the ne plus ultra of bed linens.
 It produces durable, luxuriously soft sheets.

-Organic cotton is grown without pesticides and is a great choice for eco-friendly consumers.
+Organic cotton is grown without pesticides and is a great choice for environmental friendly consumers.
 Sheets made of organic cotton are carried by an increasing number of shops and can be found online.

 Tencel is a soft, durable fiber made from beech pulp, often blended with cotton.